ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 ### Transformer

-That transformer function is important because it provides **context** that happens to be needed to walk the AST.

 As the name implies, the transformer function can transform the AST (the code) in any way you want.
 In this example, you're using it to enforce a rule, however, instead of throwing an error, you can transform the code to **fix** the error (more in the next use case)

 ### Visitor